 It may be that Conway’s Wendaban is as fictional a character as Merlin was, a handy receptacle for the fantasies of storytellers who made of him what their narratives required.
 According to Conway, he was born circa 1818 and died in 1894; he was the son of Wabigan and the brother (younger?) of Ke’kek.

-In the 1840s an Ojibwe by the name of Misabi came up from Lake Nipissing, perhaps from the Shawanaga area.
-Given that Misabi married Ke’kek’s daughter and his sister married Wendaban, it may be that it was an arranged marriage that drew them both to Temagami.
+In the 1840s an Ojibwe by the name of Misabi (he is named David Missabie in other accounts) came up from Lake Nipissing, perhaps from the Shawanaga area.
+Given that Misabi married Ke’kek’s daughter and his sister married Wendaban, it may be that it was arranged marriages that drew them both to Temagami.
 Ke’kek gave Misabi a part of his hunting territory to seal the new relationship.

 As for Wendaban and Misabi’s sister, Conway tells the story of their meeting this way –

 Wendaban met his wife, Old Misabi’s sister, during his travels to Lake Nipissing or Georgian Bay.
 She belonged to a Beaver Clan family living at Shawanaga…